Andrey199123/Muon-Tomography/README.md

    - Optionally filters high-/low-energy muons and can build a Delaunay/alpha-shape mesh to approximate container boundaries.

 3. **Adjust thresholds**:
    - Change energy thresholds for filtering in the script.
-   - Modify alpha values for PyVista’s `delaunay_3d(alpha=...)` if creating a surface mesh.

 ---
 ## Contributors